-a) Unilateral decision by the Company.

-b) Winding up or disappearance of the parent company for any reason, including merger or spin-off.

-c) Death or permanent disability.

-d) Declaration of physical disability or legal incompetence for any other reason.

-e) A substantial change in professional conditions.

-f) Resignation, upon reaching the age of 60, at the executive's request and with the company's consent.

-g) Resignation at age 65, by unilateral decision of the executive.
+- a) Unilateral decision by the Company. - b) Winding up or disappearance of the parent company for any reason, including merger or spin-off. - c) Death or permanent disability. - d) Declaration of physical disability or legal incompetence for any other reason. - e) A substantial change in professional conditions. - f) Resignation, upon reaching the age of 60, at the executive's request and with the company's consent. - g) Resignation at age 65, by unilateral decision of the executive.

+The Company has subsequently agreed to indemnity for other executive staff members only in the event of the unilateral termination of their contracts by the Company before a certain minimum period of time has elapsed.
+Clauses of this kind are also contained in the contracts signed with the Chairman and CEO, with the Board of Directors' approval.

-FCC Group did not pay any insurance premiums in 2009 and it received a rebate amounting to 6.418 million euro.
-It also registered an indemnity payment of 2.296 million euro.
+FCC Group did not pay any insurance premiums in 2010 and it did not receive any premium rebates.

-In 2009, the insurance company paid beneficiaries a total of 5.942 million euro for contingencies covered by the aforementioned policy.